Julius C. Jefferson Jr.: International Federation of Library Associations

 Jefferson is Chair of the International Federation of Library Associations (IFLA) North America Regional Division.
 In this capacity he advocates and identifies priorities for the region and defines and delivers action plans that respond to these.The IFLA North America Regional Division covers Canada and the United States of America.

-Awards
+Awards and Honors

 In 2023 Jefferson received the Joseph W. Lippincott Award for his lifelong mentoring of librarians and library workers; commitment to equity, diversity and inclusion (EDI); and for leadership in the profession in a variety of roles, most notably during the pandemic.

+In 2022 he was lecturer at the Elizabeth W. Stone Lecture series speaking on “The First Amendment, Race and the Truth."

 In 2021 Jefferson was honored with the Distinguished Terrapin Award by the University of Maryland iSchool for excelling in his field of expertise and providing value to the communities in which he serves.

 Jefferson received the Ainsworth Rand Spofford President's Award from the District of Columbia Library Association in 2019.

 In 2019 Jeferson was honored with the American Library Association Equality Award for his commitment to diversity and inclusion with a focus on the rights of underrepresented library workers.